gethop-dev/hop-documentation/docs/source/reference/hop-cli/main.rst

 Output
 ++++++

-The project will be created in the specified ``target-project-dir`` directory.
+The HOP Project will be created in the specified ``target-project-dir`` directory.

-The program will also display post-installation messages containing actions that have to be performed manually to complete the bootstrap.
+The HOP CLI will also display post-installation messages containing actions that have to be performed manually to complete the bootstrap.

 bootstrap prod-infrastructure